pcdslab/PHYNGSC/README.md

 ### Disclaimer:

-All files provided in this project are part of the article "*A Hybrid MPI-OpenMP Strategy to Speedup the Compression of Big Next-Generation Sequencing Datasets*" under review by the **IEEE Transactions on Parallel and Distributed Systems** journal and should be use for testing purposes.
+All files provided in this project are part of the article "*[A Hybrid MPI-OpenMP Strategy to Speedup the Compression of Big Next-Generation Sequencing Datasets](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7895161&isnumber=4359390)*" accepted for publication in the **IEEE Transactions on Parallel and Distributed Systems** journal and should be used for testing purposes.

 ## Getting Started